 If you don't cloth diaper and aren't washing a load of sorta gross stuff already, you can always use your wipes halfway and you still save quite a bit of money.
 My sister gave me this idea - use a wet wipe for the big dirty dumps, and the cloth wipes for all the other wiping up.
 You might think this isn't worth the hassle, but you're usually changing your kid in one spot, and if you have changed your fair share of diaps, you know that this would cut your use in half at the very least.
 This doesn't have to be an all-or-nothing thing; doing it halfway is still such a difference, money and waste wise.

 Another way that baby wipes get used a lot around here are in our diaper bag.
 Using the wipes solution works here, too.
 You can pop like twelve wipes in a mason jar after you soak them in the solution, and they are good to go for the day out or at the beach for wiping stuff up.
-If the mason jar option seems a little awkward to you (believe me, the fact that they are glass shouldn't scare you - these jars are super tough and I've never had one break in their regular use around here with toddlers), you can also bring a set of dry wipes (just hold together with an elastic) and have your cloth wipe solution in a little spray bottle.
+If the mason jar option seems a little awkward to you (believe me, the fact that they are glass shouldn't scare you - these jars are super tough and I've never had one break in their regular use around here with toddlers), you can also bring a set of dry wipes (just hold together with an elastic or pop them in a produce baggie or snack baggie) and have your cloth wipe solution in a little spray bottle.
 Spray on your wipe before cleaning up, or directly on little bums and hands.
 We always have a Litsie bag (a little wet bag) with us for clothes that have had a potty accident or wet bathing suits.
 If a wet bag is a little too much for you in starting out in swapping over your habits from a plastic bag, a compost bin liner bag is another idea; they are compact and large enough to fit little people pee pants, and you know it will biodegrade.
 It all helps; I'm not here to tell you I never used a disposable wipe, because that's not true.
 Mamas gotta do what we need to do, a little less waste is still better than nothing!

-Cloth Wipes - "Family Cloth"
+Cloth Wipes as "Family Cloth"

 Cloth wipes can be used as TP also.
 Some families opt to just use it for the #1 wipes, and others for everything (with a possible rinse or holding of the dirty wipes in a wet solution bin prior to washing).

 This one is a pretty common swap, but so easy to do.
 I started out using my old nursing pads, but Cheeks Ahoy makes cotton flannel rounds that are so much kinder on your delicate eye skin than rough paper.

 Alternatives to Paper Towel